CliPg/MIT6.828/README.md

 # Intro
-This is a meaningful course for operating systerm.
+This is a meaningful course about operating systerm.

-Here are som Notes and homeworks for mit 6.828(2023).
+Here are some notes and homeworks for mit 6.828(2023).

 There may be something wrong with making qemu in version 2024.